Dedact/test-frontend-backbone/README.md

-#Frontend BackboneJS Test - Tree structure of subjects
+# Frontend BackboneJS Test: Tree structure of subjects

 In [subjects.csv](subjects.csv) you will find a list of subjects that are part of our History learning method (_Leswijs Geschiedenis_).
 These subjects have a hierarchical structure: subjects can have _sub_-subjects that are more detailed.
 For example: